Big-Bee-Network/bee-functional-trait-database/README.md

 ### Contribute

-To contribute a new dataset, please [open an issue here](https://github.com/Big-Bee-Network/bee-functional-trait-database/issues/new) and provide a link to the dataset and how you would like your dataset cited.
+To contribute a new dataset, please download the following template and input your data according to the [```Guide to the Data Upload Template```] below.
+The first row in the template is an example and should be deleted before upload.
+Then, [open an issue here](https://github.com/Big-Bee-Network/bee-functional-trait-database/issues/new) and provide a link to the dataset and how you would like your dataset cited.

 ### Trait and Class Definitions